saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 5. Select **OK** on the Internet Options dialog, and then attempt the download again.

-6. When prompted, choose to save the file and then select Open folder.
+6. When prompted, choose to save the file, and then select Open folder.

    ![The download bar is displayed in Internet Explorer, and Open folder is highlighted.](media/ie-download-open-folder.png "Internet Explorer")